 - Journey Ahead: Day Trip to Gulmarg from Srinagar

-We did not want to go anywhere else for the next days and just relax in Srinagar.
+We did not want to go anywhere else for the next few days and just relax in Srinagar.
 But we ended up planning another day trip to Gulmarg which got extended to 2 days.
 Please click on the link above to continue reading the next part of the travelogue.

 Zanskar Valley to Srinagar – Conclusion